morfinismo/gamut/README.md

     gamut.timeSetter(widget, config);

 ### Example Usage - Outside Google App Maker
 This can only be used with an **input** HTML element.
-Preferrably, use it after the DOM content is loaded:
+Preferably, use it after the DOM content is loaded:

     var config = {
         leadingZeros: true,